BOOMfinity/GrOxyP/README.md

   GROXYP_DEBUG = false
 ```

+> [!NOTE]
+> Port and token are only needed, when you want to spin up an HTTP server.

+> [!IMPORTANT]
+> Always refer to [X4BNet's repo](https://github.com/X4BNet/lists_vpn) for more information about IP lists.
+You might
+> want to replace "datacenter" with "vpn" in the example above.

 5. Run!

 HTTP server will be waiting for requests at default port 5656.
 Query `ip` endpoint like so: